DEFRA/ffc-pay-statement-publisher/README.md

 ### Build container image

 Container images are built using Docker Compose, with the same images used to run the service with either Docker Compose or Kubernetes.

-When using the Docker Compose files in development the local `app` folder will be mounted on top of the `app` folder within the Docker container, hiding the CSS files that were generated during the Docker build.
-For the site to render correctly locally `npm run build` must be run on the host system.

 By default, the start script will build (or rebuild) images so there will rarely be a need to build images manually.
 However, this can be achieved